geoMOC/gmoc-mpg-gis/docs/index.md

 # Deliverables

 The graded course certificate will be based on a team portfolio hosted as a team repository on GitHub.
 The individual portfolio items are defined in the respective course assignments along with the information if they will be marked or not.
-Marked portfolio items encompass the presentation and peer-review of two posters which inform about the results of two problem solving assignments related to the computation and analysis of remote sensing products.
+Marked portfolio items encompass the presentation and peer-review of two posters which inform about the results of two problem solving assignments related to the computation and analysis of the geographic information systems products.

 # Preparation and prerequisites